Community Budget Advisory Committee (CBAC)

 How long before you submit your recommendations?

-mjoatie asked over 3 years ago
+mjoatie asked about 4 years ago

 The recommendations from the Community Budget Advisory Committee are scheduled to be presented at the City Council meeting on Monday, November 9, 2020.
 There will be opportunities to comment on the draft recommendations in October on this site as well as community listening sessions on October 15 and October 17.